 Let Me Help You Travel to Buenos Aires

-I’ve been creating Argentina content for over a year now, and have traveled extensively across the country.
+I’ve been creating Argentina content for a few years now, and have traveled extensively across the country.
 I want to help you do the same.
-I’ve created this blog post to connect you directly with the things you want and the things that will make your life so much easier.
-You can also check out these other blog posts for things you should know before you travel Buenos Aires and Argentina.
+I’ve created this blog post to connect you directly with what you want and what will make your life so much easier.
+You can also check out these other blog posts for things you should know before you travel to Buenos Aires and Argentina.

 Flights to Buenos Aires